-Yes, Barbara Walters Is Still Alive — Here’s What She’s Doing Now
+Yes, Barbara Walters Is Still Alive — Here’s a Look at Her Storied Life

-When it comes to journalism there are few individuals who have a career as iconic as Barbara Walters.
+When it comes to journalism, few individuals have a career as iconic as Barbara Walters.

 Over the past few decades, the world has gotten to know the poised and ambitious journalist through her work and impressive hosting abilities.
-Walters was well-known for her drive and abilities to lockdown exclusive first interviews with some of the most high-profile cases in the nation.
+Walters was well known for her drive and skills to lockdown exclusive first interviews with some of the most high-profile cases in the nation.

-A few years back Walters made the decision to retire, but many of her loyal fans and followers have been wondering how the broadcasting star has been doing.
+A few years back, Walters decided to retire, but many of her loyal fans and followers have wondered how the broadcasting star has been doing.

 Barbara Walters’ upbringing

 A Boston native, according to Biography, Walters was born in Massachusetts in 1929.
-Though she once had siblings, both her brother and sister died at a young age.
-Growing up Walters’ father worked in the nightclub and event business which is ultimately what led him to moving his family to Miami Beach, Florida.
+Both her brother and sister died at a young age.
+Growing up, Walters’ father worked in the nightclub and event business, which ultimately led him to move his family to Miami Beach, Florida.

-After high school Walters began studying English at Sarah Lawrence College where she graduated from in 953.
-Walters worked as a publicity director assistant for Tex McCrary, a republican activist, before she began writing content for CBS network’s Morning Show.
+After high school, Walters began studying English at Sarah Lawrence College, graduating in 1953.
+Walters worked as a publicity director assistant for Tex McCrary, a Republican activist, before writing content for CBS’ Morning Show.

 Barbara Walters’ rise to fame

-According to Distractify, Walters’ career and reputation took off when she began working for NBC’s Today.
-Walters traveled to India and Pakistan with First Lady Jacqueline Kennedy.
-Walters spent over a decade on Today as the country fell in love with her and Walter’s casual yet tactful interviewing skills.
+According to Distractify, Walters’ career and reputation took off when she worked for NBC’s Today.
+Walters traveled to India and Pakistan with first lady Jacqueline Kennedy.
+Walters spent over a decade on Today as the country fell in love with her and her casual yet tactful interviewing skills.

-When Walters first entered retirement she shared with the Los Angeles Times, “I do not want to appear on another program or climb another mountain.
+When Walters first entered retirement, she shared with the Los Angeles Times (via Biography): “I do not want to appear on another program or climb another mountain.
 I want instead to sit on a sunny field and admire the very gifted women — and OK, some men too — who will be taking my place.”